Triskele37/ffxiv-completionist/documentation/Feature Todo.md

   so that a fresh cache isn't necessary each update
 - Move quasi-quests into the group they would be in
 - Rename "Overall" to "FFXIV Completionist" regarding crumbs
+- detach lang specific resources to a download after installation

 **Fix**
 - Class quests are mixed between the deprecated and in-game actuals